yojoecapital/notes/CS-577 Deep Learning/3-Convolutional-Neural-Network.md

 #### Padding

-- ==zero-padding== is when 0s are added around the input matrix such that after the convolution is done, the output matrix has the same dimension as the input
+- **zero-padding** is when 0s are added around the input matrix such that after the convolution is done, the output matrix has the same dimension as the input
   - refer to [assignment 1](assignments/Assignment_1/CS577_Assigment_1.pdf)
-- ==no padding== is when no padding is done
+- **no padding** is when no padding is done

 #### Convolution vs Fully Connected